a-oka-z/rtti.js/README.md

 In this document, sometimes a reference to `schema` object is called `namespace`.
 In JavaScript, in order to build complex validators, it is necessary to specify a desired namespace reference everytime you refer the validator factories.
-In RTTI Statement Script, it is possible to omit the namespace specifier.
+In Statement Script, it is possible to omit the namespace specifier.

 The statement compiler may help you to build your validators with less boilerplate.